 There are two major methods of containerized seedling production: unheated production in cold frames and production in heated greenhouses.
-Harrington Tree Nursery enjoys the benefits of both.
-The tree nursery operates from mid-March to mid-November.
+The nursery enjoys the benefits of both and operates from mid-March to mid-November.

 - We have the capacity to grow up to 3 million seedlings per crop.

 - It takes 14 months to grow a “ready to plant” seedling in a greenhouse.